Constructing Linear Encoders with Good Spectra: Good Linear Encoders for Source Coding, Channel Coding, and Joint Source-Channel Coding

-\begin{proposition} Let $\seqx{F}$ be a sequence of $\delta$-asymptotically good LSCCs.
-Then it is $\delta$-asymptotically SC-good whenever its source transmission rate converges in probability, and it is $\delta\overline{R}(\seqx{F})$-asymptotically CC-good whenever its channel transmission rate converges in probability. \end{proposition}
+\begin{proposition} Let $\seqx{F}$ be a sequence of $\delta$-asymptotically good LSCEs.
+Then $\seqx{F}$ is $\delta$-asymptotically SC-good whenever its asymptotic source transmission rate exists, and $\seqx{F}$ is $\delta\overline{R}(\seqx{F})$-asymptotically CC-good whenever its asymptotic channel transmission rate exists. \end{proposition}